Requirements for a processing-node quantum repeater on a real-world fiber grid: Target metric

 \subsection{Teleportation fidelity}

 We consider the following quantum-teleportation protocol \cite{leichtle2021verifying}.
 A one-qubit information state $\rho$ is teleported using a two-qubit resource state $\sigma$ shared by two parties.
 A Bell-state measurement is performed between the qubit holding the information state and one of the qubits in the resource state.
-If the outcome of the measurement corresponds to Bell state $X^iZ^j \ket {\Phi^+}$ with $\ket {\Phi^+} = \tfrac 1 {\sqrt 2} (\ket{00} + \ket{11})$ then the Pauli correction $X^i Z^j$ is performed on the one remaining qubit.
+If the outcome of the measurement corresponds to Bell state

+with $\ket {\Phi^+} = \tfrac 1 {\sqrt 2} (\ket{00} + \ket{11})$ then the Pauli correction $X^i Z^j$ is performed on the one remaining qubit.
 Executing this protocol results in transmitting the information state through the teleportation channel $\Lambda_\sigma$. \begin{definition} Teleportation channel.
 The teleportation channel associated with the two-qubit state $\sigma$ is given by the single-qubit quantum channel

 \end{definition} We note that if $\sigma = \ketbra{\Phi_{00}}$ then $\Lambda_\sigma$ is the identity map.
-The average teleportation fidelity corresponding to the resource state $\sigma$ is given by $F_\text{tel}(\sigma)$. \begin{definition} Average teleportation fidelity.
+The average teleportation fidelity corresponding to the resource state $\sigma$ is given by $F_\textnormal{tel}(\sigma)$. \begin{definition} Average teleportation fidelity.
 The average teleportation fidelity associated with the two-qubit state $\sigma$ is given by

 where the integral is over the Haar measure. \end{definition} We note that by the Haar measure, we here mean the uniform measure over single-qubit quantum states, i.e. the uniform measure on the unit sphere in $\mathcal C^2$.
 It is the unique measure that is invariant under unitary transformations \cite{watrous2018}. \\